David-Seis/Presentations/index.md

 11/16/21 | Meredith Olson | "R: How and Why?"
-12/21/21 | Buck Woody | "Introduction to SQL Machine Learning Services" 1/18/22 | Pete Bishop | "Introduction to SQL in Azure and Power Platform" ... | Jonathan Bloom | "Intro to Data Governance"
+12/21/21 | Buck Woody | "Introduction to SQL Machine Learning Services" 1/18/22 | Pete Bishop | "Introduction to SQL in Azure and Power Platform" 2/??/22 | In-Person | Social gathering for the group 3/15/22 | Niko Neugebauer | "Introduciton to SQl Managed Instance" ... | Jonathan Bloom | "Intro to Data Governance"
 ... | ... | ...